 Do you want to ensure your financial security even while self-employed?
 From startup capital to retirement – we answer your questions about the main financial hurdles.
-Thanks to the cost overview for the self-employed in Switzerland, you can keep your finances under control.

 When you become self-employed, it’s important to know if you will be able to support yourself financially.
 Do I have enough startup capital?
 How can I remain financially independent over the long term?
 How can I save for retirement?
 Whether you have questions about starting your company, insurance or securing your future retirement, here you will find the answers to the main questions on how to ensure your financially security while self-employed.

 Sole proprietors and partners of a business partnership (general partnership or limited partnership) are considered to be self-employed persons.
 From the point of view of Swiss social insurance, anyone who works on their own behalf and for their own account and bears the financial risk of doing so is self-employed.